Learning outcomes

 Strategic planning as a “numbers game”

-In certain organizations, strategic planning gives excessive importance to the quantitative aspect.
-Mintzberg refers to this as the numbers game and criticizes it for being a “ritualistic strategy formation” that hinders real strategic change.
+In this process, strategic planning becomes more about meeting numerical targets and less about genuine strategic thinking.
+Organizations focus on setting and achieving specific financial or performance metrics, often driven by short-term goals.
+This approach can lead to a narrow focus on quantitative measures, potentially neglecting qualitative aspects and long-term strategic vision.
+Mintzberg (2000) refers to this as the numbers game and criticizes it for being a “ritualistic strategy formation” that hinders real strategic change.
 Characteristics include being top-down, driven by numbers, and formalistic.

 Capital budgeting as ad hoc control